cuolm/meteo-swiss-mcp/README.md

   }
 }
 ```
-Run the MCP server with the streamable-http transport layer
+Run the MCP server with the streamable-http transport layer:
 ```bash
 # Make sure the virtual environment is activated
 source .venv/bin/activate